 Professor and Bob Bullock Chair in Government and Public Policy; Director and Distinguished Research Scholar in the Institute for Science, Technology and Public Policy

 Dr. Arnold Vedlitz is a professor and holder of the Bob Bullock Chair in Government and Public Policy in the Bush School of Government & Public Service.

 He is Division Head for the Science, Technology and Public Policy Division at the Texas Engineering Experiment Station.
-He serves as a member of the advisory council for the Center for Transportation Safety and as a member of the advisory board of the Center for Atmospheric Chemistry and the Environment.
-He has served in a number of positions at Texas A&M University since 1973, including associate dean of the College of Liberal Arts, executive associate dean of the Bush School, and associate provost for External Affairs.
+He serves as a member of the executive committee for the Institute for a Disaster Resilient Texas, the advisory council for the Center for Transportation Safety and as a member of the advisory board of the Center for Atmospheric Chemistry and the Environment.
+He has served in a number of positions at Texas A&M University since 1973, including Associate Dean of the College of Liberal Arts, Associate Provost for External Affairs, and Executive Associate Dean of the Bush School.

 Dr. Vedlitz received his BA and MA degrees in Government from Louisiana State University and his PhD in Political Science from the University of Houston.
 His teaching and research focus on science and technology policy, minority politics, public policy, inter-group conflict, American political behavior, urban politics, and political psychology.
 Vedlitz teaches the Science and Technology Policy course and a two-semester Capstone sequence.